 According to Sorenson, the vast majority of students who enter the kinesiology program at APU are pursuing some kind of allied health profession.
 That includes physical therapy, occupational therapy, and athletic training.
 A growing number of students are also interested in becoming physician assistants and even nurses.
 Most of these professions require some kind of graduate-level degree.
-Sorenson noted that APU offers a Master of Science in Athletic Training as well as a doctorate in physical therapy, or a DPT, for those who want to continue on after completing their bachelor’s degree.
+Sorenson noted that APU offers a doctorate in physical therapy, or a DPT, for those who want to continue on after completing their bachelor’s degree.

 Pursue Physical Education